How the Engine Works

 Rule 7

 Divergences are documented, not suppressed.
-When traditions arrive at the same point by opposite routes — Kabbalists ascend toward what the I-Ching starts from; Egypt encodes as narrative what the I-Ching encodes as structure — the difference is noted as instructive, not papered over.
+When traditions arrive at the same point by opposite routes — Kabbalists ascend toward what other traditions start from; Egypt encodes as narrative what others encode as structure — the difference is noted as instructive, not papered over.
 A correspondence that requires hiding a difference is not a correspondence.

 Rule 8

-Sometimes no hexagram fits.
-When a concept cannot be mapped without force — or when it requires the relationship between hexagrams rather than any single one — the entry says so.
-“No single hexagram captures The World because the I-Ching does not believe in endings.”
+Sometimes no parallel exists.
+When a concept cannot be mapped to other traditions without force, the entry says so.
 The engine prefers an honest gap to a false correspondence.
+Sparsity is data, not failure.

 Editorial Commitments